Security at Postman

 Physical and environmental security

-Postman has no in-house data centers and uses AWS to manage its data centers' physical and environmental security; our company's product data and backups are hosted in the U.S. on AWS servers.
+Postman has no in-house data centers and uses AWS to manage its data centers' physical and environmental security.
+Our company's product data and backups are hosted on AWS servers in the EU and U.S., which offer strong security and privacy-focused features.

 Software security